rene-hermenau/php-language-server/README.md

 you must parse the stubs for standard PHP symbols and save the index for fast initialization.

      composer run-script --working-dir=vendor/felixfbecker/language-server parse-stubs

+## Installation Error

+If you get the error

+    - felixfbecker/language-server v4.1.1 requires jetbrains/phpstorm-stubs dev-master -> no matching package found.

+You need to fetch first the phpstorm-stubs.
+Make sure that your composer.json contains

+    "minimum-stability":"dev"

+Than fetch the stubs by running

+    composer require jetbrains/phpstorm-stubs

+Now start over with the step [installation](#installation)

 ## Running